kristenphan/Interfaces-and-Abstract-Classes-Markov-Word/README.md

 <br/>
 __Assignment Description:__
 <br/>
 Implement interfaces and abstract classes to build a Markov program which generates random text by predicting the next letter using previous letter(s).
-The Markov program forms the foundation for various applications such as spam filtering, spelling completition features, etc.
+The Markov program forms the foundation for various applications such as spam filtering, spelling completion features, etc.